I've done a lot of the Occupy Wall Street movement, a lot of 2012 talk, a lot of this, a lot of that.

 Hi, Mark.

-Um, I agree with you.
+I agree with you.

-Uh to me, I have no religious test for a candidate.
+To me, I have no religious test for a candidate.

 Essentially, those people are losing sight of the forest for the trees.

-In other words, they're looking at one tree and they're missing the whole point that they all believe that our rights are God given.
+In other words, they're looking at one tree and they're missing the whole point that they all believe that our rights are God-given.

 That's fair.

-I mean, Al Qaeda may believe that rights are God given.
+I mean, al-Qaeda may believe that rights are God-given, you know what I mean?

 And if that answer is no, then that's your religious business and none of mine.

-And thank you greatly, appreciate it very, very much.
+Appreciate it very, very much.

-All right, tell you what, let's do.
+Tell you what, let's do.

 Let's take our pause, actually do it on time, unlike the last hour.

-Well, just a couple of precious minutes left on the Monday Rush Limbaugh Show, and Rush will be back tomorrow.
+Well, just a couple of precious minutes left on the Monday Rush Limbaugh show, and Rush will be back tomorrow.

-I know that energizes you, and it has certainly energized me to spend today in your company.
+And it has certainly energized me to spend today in your company.

-So as as we begin today, I had a little specific love to shout out to some uh some Rush affiliates, to the good folks of WISN and Milwaukee and KMOX and St. Louis, enjoy that National League Championship Series thing that you guys have going on.
+To the good folks of WISN and Milwaukee and KMOX and St. Louis, enjoy that National League Championship Series thing that you guys have going on.

 The next three are up there at Comerica.

-So uh it's just great to have kind of a middle America feel into postseason baseball, isn't it?
+So it's just great to have kind of a middle America feel into postseason baseball, isn't it?

-Milwaukee, Detroit, St. Louis, and Texas.
+Look at that: Milwaukee, Detroit, St. Louis, and Texas.

 It doesn't get more American than that.

-Thank you for the privilege again.
+And Rush, thank you for the privilege again.

-I'm I'm just enormously thrilled and enormously grateful.
+I'm just enormously thrilled and enormously grateful.

 Rush is back tomorrow.

-Have a great rest of your day, and make sure to check in at Rushlimbaugh.com.
+Have a great rest of your day.

 Follow me at Twitter on Mark Davis if you want to.